Industry Insights

 - The laboratory information system doesn’t have a contemporary operating platform (not cloud-based or not user-friendly).

-- The LIS system vendor’s support services are poor.
+- The laboratory information system vendor’s support services are poor.
 Problem fixing and enhancements are substantially delayed.
 Certain enhancements may have regulatory implications putting the institution at risk.

-- The laboratory information system has difficulty complying with changing federal and state regulations.
+- The lab information system has difficulty complying with changing federal and state regulations.

 - Important security aspects of the LIS system are subject to penetration and not compliant with HIPAA requirements.

-- The original LIS company is no longer in business and support for the LIS system is limited or non-existent.
+- The original LIS company is no longer in business and support for the LIS software is limited or non-existent.

 - The original LIS company has replaced the lab’s current LIS model with a more modern version and will soon discontinue enhancements and support for the older LIS model.

-- The lab’s medical LIS company has been acquired by a larger LIS company with a competing laboratory information system (and the new company has failed to provide contractual assurances of continuing support).
+- The lab’s medical LIS has been acquired by a larger LIS company with a competing lab information system (and the new company has failed to provide contractual assurances of continuing support).

-If any of the above replacement criteria have been met a replacement LIS system may be appropriate.
+If any of the above replacement criteria have been met a replacement LIS laboratory information system may be appropriate.

 In times of tight budgets, there is much competition for limited capital funds.
-To combat this, it will be necessary to prepare a well-thought-out and quantified rationale to justify why the laboratory should receive budget approval for a replacement laboratory information system.
+To combat this, it will be necessary to prepare a well-thought-out and quantified rationale to justify why the laboratory should receive budget approval for a replacement lab pathology software.

 Today, various financing alternatives may remove or diminish the capital budget allocation requirement.
-Approaches include leasing and paying for the LIS system per transaction (based on testing types and volume and similar to the SaaS provider model).
+Approaches include leasing and paying for the lab information system per transaction (based on testing types and volume and similar to the SaaS provider model).

 A transaction could be defined as requisition processing from accessioning through reporting.
 The number of tests processed could also be factored into the transaction volume cost formula.

-The SaaS model may be most attractive to laboratories with limited capital budgets as there are little or no “upfront” costs and the monthly costs for LIS system services will vary with workload.
+The SaaS model may be most attractive to laboratories with limited LIS lab capital budgets as there are little or no “upfront” costs and the monthly costs for lab information system services will vary with workload.
 Therefore, if laboratory volume decreases, the monthly cost also decreases in contrast to a capital acquisition where, after initial LIS system acquisition expenses, there will be a fixed monthly cost for service and support that will not vary even if the business declines.

-Learn More: LigoLab Informatics Platform: Uniquely Designed to Deliver Maximum Value
+Learn More: LigoLab Informatics Platform: Uniquely Designed with Tiered Pricing to Deliver Maximum Value

-When considering the best LIS software replacement options for your lab include discussions of various payment options with the prospective LIS software vendors and your institutional CFO.
+When considering the best laboratory information system software replacement options for your lab they should include discussions of various payment options with the prospective LIS software vendors and your institutional CFO.

 Granted that, except in unusual and critically apparent circumstances, it will be necessary for the laboratory to do the required analysis and “number crunching” to help justify its case for a replacement laboratory information system.